thedcfix/redis-poke-service/README.md

 ## Running the Application

 After configuring and deploying the application, Azure App Service will automatically run the Flask application.
-The "poke" task will keep the Redis service active by updating the timestamp every **2 minutes** using a retry mechanism to ensure reliability.
+The "poke" task will keep the Redis service active by updating the timestamp every **12 hours** using a retry mechanism to ensure reliability.

 ## Monitoring and Logging